SethLaske/SethLaske.github.io/_projects/6-toils-of-death.md

 # Toil's of Death: A Toad's Journey

-Toil's of Death is an escort game created for the CPP GDC Halloween Game Jam 2023, where it scored 2nd for Best Overall Game.
+Toil's of Death is an escort game created for the CPP GDC Halloween Game Jam 2023, where it scored 2nd for Best Overall Game and Best Overall Game by a Solo Developer.
 I created this project as a solo developer over the course of a day, including the programming, art, and design.

 ![preview](/assets/ToilsOfDeath/Cover.png)